sayedh/python-image-sorter/README.md

 git clone https://github.com/sayedh/python-image-sorter
 cd python-image-sorter
 ```
-* Double-click on the python file and you will start seeing the pictures begin sorted.
+* Double-click on the python file and you will start seeing the pictures begin sorting.